Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/0-Platform_Agnostic_Bytecode_Slides.md

 Notes:

-Here's an example, wasm sees linear memory like a byte array and if it tries to acces the second byte, it would use an index 1.
+Here's an example, wasm sees linear memory like a byte array and if it tries to access the second byte, it would use an index 1.
 When it's time to execute it the embedder will see this access and translate the linear memory access at index 1 to a standard memory access to base\_linear\_memory + 1.

-Buffer overlow?
+Buffer overflow?
 Wasm uses 32 bit, this makes impossible to have an offset bigger then 4GiB, this means that the embedder can leave those 4GiB free in its virtual memory to makes impossible to the wasm blob to access any environment information.
 Even if the offset is only positive there are embedders that are defining as protected the 2GiB before the BLM so that if for some reason the wasm code trick the embedder to treat the offset as a signed number that would cause an Operating System error.

 ---